-Remember to micro segment your users using AI before showing to them video advertisements.
-In our past experience different segments of customers differently interact with different video length.
+Remember to micro-segment your users using AI before showing to them video advertisements.
+In our past experience different segments of customers differently, interact with different video lengths.
 Otherwise, your users won’t watch them often enough.

 Banners are ads placed at the top or bottom of your application’s layout.
 They are often shown all the time until a user stops using the app or closes the banners themselves, if possible.
 Keep in mind that the banners should be designed very carefully.
 They are small on their own, and even smaller on the smartphone’s screen.
 So they shouldn’t contain too much text — a user won’t pay a lot of attention to tiny letters.
 Here A/B testing using machine learning could be useful.

 Interstitial ads are usually more efficient than banners, as they cover the entire app’s layout.
 In most cases, users can skip such an ad only after it is shown for a certain amount of time.
 That’s why you should be very careful with interstitial ads and make sure that the content impossible to skip is catchy enough.

 Playable ads can be especially useful in case you advertise a game or mobile casino.
 They work like this: users can instantly try playing the game (right in the ad!) and then decide if they want to download it or not.

 These ads appear in the smartphone’s status bar, just like push notifications.
 Again, be careful and don’t overuse them.
 Otherwise, such ads will only irritate your users, and nothing more.